MilindPurswani/lvrt-deb-pkg/README.md

 ## check_bbb.py

 The `check_bbb.py` script is going to check for the presence of Beaglebone on network.
 It's as simple as providing an `IP Address` to it.
-Optionally, since the scipt uses a signature based detection, it also allows specifying Cloud9 port and NiSysServer port.
+Optionally, since the script uses a signature based detection, it also allows specifying Cloud9 port and NiSysServer port.
 If these addresses are not provided, the script will look for them on their default port.

 There are 3 Criterions that are utilized to check for the presence of a BBB: